-- Informal acts do not deliberately affect the legal situation of citizens - Actions within a public school taken by teachers - Actions within a public hospital (surgeries, etc.) - Police actions (patrolling, roadside checks, etc.) - Governmental information activities (→ Vacherin Mont d'Or) - Legal remedies against real acts? - State liability (very difficult) - New provision in the Federal Act on Administrative Procedure: Art.
+- Informal acts are not aimed at affecting the legal situation of citizens: - Actions within a public school taken by teachers - Actions within a public hospital (surgeries, etc.) - Police actions (patrolling, roadside checks, etc.) - Governmental information activities - They can, however, affect their legal situation nevertheless. - Legal remedies against real acts? - State liability (very difficult) - New provision in the Federal Act on Administrative Procedure: Art.
 25a